 |Obtains essential nutrients and oxygen by diffusion from the dermis||Obtains oxygen and nutrients from the blood capillaries|

-The epidermis and dermis together form the basic body covering; the skin.
-Both perform the function of protecting internal organs from dehydration, disease and damage.
+The epidermis and dermis together form the basic body covering of the skin and both perform the function of protecting internal organs from dehydration, infectious diseases and other damages.

 Learn more in detail about the Skin, Epidermis, Dermis, its structure, functions and other related topics @ Byju’s Biology